 There is for example the Tanshikar spice farm that has good reviews.
 I heard that Sahakari farms is to be avoided because they offer elephant rides as you can read in the experience from Jessie on a journey.

 Are you falling in love with the Goan and Indian cuisine and wondering how to make it at home?
 It is possible to refine your culinary skills with one of the cooking classess that will teach you how to make your favourite Goan recipies.
 Try Rahul’s cooking classes or Masala kitchen.

 One thing I really liked about Goa and what is lacking in some of India’s other beach destinations, is the food.
-There are plenty of restaurants to choose from with amazing seafood.
+There are plenty of restaurants to choose from with amazing seafood and their own unique Goan cuisine.
 The Goan fish curry that appears on almost every menu is a must try.

 Besides a basic hut on the road side with no name that had the best fried fish, one of our favourites was Art resort Goa.
 It was right on the beach with an amazing view.
 Their mixed sea food platter was delicious.

 The best places to stay in Palolem